julzaza/wildwitchherbs/_posts/2025-07-13-folk-fertility-rituals.md

 ---

-Fertility was never just about making babies. **In folk magic and witchcraft, it’s the power to create—new life, new ideas, new beginnings**.
+Fertility was never just about making babies. **In folk magic and witchcraft, it’s the power to create: new life, new ideas, new beginnings**.
 Whether working with the land, the body, or the spirit, witches and wise folk across cultures used rituals to tap into the sacred forces of generation.

-Here are some of the most time-honored fertility rituals drawn from European, Slavic, and folk traditions—woven from soil, moonlight, and plant magic.
+Here are some of the most time-honored fertility rituals drawn from European, Slavic, and folk traditions, woven from soil, moonlight, and plant magic.

 For a deeper look into how land, livestock, and lineage were bound into one cycle of creation, explore **[Fertility Rituals & Charms of the Old World](/old-world-fertility-magic/)** — a broader ancestral map of how magic moved through soil, hearth, and body.